 Other back injuries, such as pinched nerves, ruptured disks, or spinal stenosis are not as debilitating but still result in pain, weakness, and numbness.

-In the United States, motor vehicle accidents are the leading cause of death in people between the ages of 1 and 54.
+In Maryland, motor vehicle accidents are the leading cause of death in people between the ages of 1 and 54.
 Motor vehicle crashes are also the leading cause of spinal cord injuries, accounting for 38% of all cases in the United States.
 Falls are the leading cause for older individuals.

 Rollover accidents are rare but are the most likely to cause injury to the spinal cord.
 Common types of collisions include rear-end, head-on, sideswipe, and side-impact collisions, and common injuries include strains, damage to intervertebral discs, and pinched nerves.Types of Back Injuries

 Whiplash: An extremely common injury in car accidents, whiplash is pain and stiffness that results from sudden overextension of the neck.
-Damage can occur even in low-speed accidents.
+Significant pain and suffering often occurs even in low-speed accidents.
 Other symptoms include headaches, trouble sleeping, poor concentration, vision problems, tinnitus, weakness, depression, and pain in nearby areas of the body.
-Most cases go away within a few weeks and do not merit a lawsuit.
+Most of these cases in Maryland go away within a few weeks and do not merit a lawsuit.
 It is possible, however, for whiplash to be more severe.

 Fractured Vertebrae Spinal Cord Injury: Most spinal cord injuries are the result of trauma to the vertebral column.
 For individuals younger than 65 years old, car crashes are the primary cause of trauma to the spine.
 A complete spinal cord injury completely interrupts motor and sensory function below the site of injury.
 Incomplete spinal cord injuries only partially limit function.
 Other symptoms of spinal cord injuries include breathing problems and loss of bowel and bladder function.